Pogonomyrmex californicus

-Pogonomyrmex californicus, or California harvester ant, is a species of ant in the subfamily Myrmicinae.
-It is native to North America, where it occurs in the southwestern United States and northern Mexico.
-It is best known as the ant that is sent out for Uncle Milton's Ant Farm.
+Pogonomyrmex californicus, or the California harvester ant, is a species of ant in the subfamily Myrmicinae.
+It is native to North America, where it is found in the southwestern United States and northern Mexico.
+It is known as the ant species which is used by Uncle Milton's Ant Farm.

 Biology

 Pogonomyrmex californicus can be found in open, warm, and sandy areas.
-Typically, it forages during the day as individuals or in a group, forming columns as they work.
+It typically forages during the day, both individually or in a group, forming columns as they work.
 It preys on arthropods, such as the larvae of the raisin moth (Cadra figulilella) and collects seeds.
-It can form colonies of hundreds of individuals.
+It can form colonies of thousands of individuals, with the average colony size being approximately 4,500 individuals.
 The nest entrances are often irregular and are surrounded by loose sand arranged in a circular or semi-circular pattern.
-Reproduction occurs around July, when reproducing individuals are present.
+Reproduction occurs mostly from May to July, typically during hot daytime conditions of 80–90 °F, with elevated afternoon humidity.
+However, in some parts of range, its nuptial flight may take place from April to August, if weather conditions permit.

 Polygynous colonies

-Pogonomyrmex californicus forms multiple-queen colonies at times.
-Most colonies are founded and sustained by one queen, but one population has been noted to contain multiple queens in a cooperative, a phenomenon known as pleometrosis.
+Pogonomyrmex californicus are known to be facultatively polygynous, where colonies will occasionally contain multiple queens.
+Most colonies are founded and sustained by one queen, but nests have been noted to contain multiple queens in a cooperative, a phenomenon known as pleometrosis.
+Colonies with multiple queens have been found to have higher average heat tolerance and less variation in heat tolerance, allowing for longer foraging times and an advantage over competitors with lower heat tolerances.
+The reason for the difference in heat tolerance between single-queen and multiple-queen colonies is unknown, although there are several theories for the disparity.

 Range

-The distribution of this ant extends from Texas to Utah to Baja California, Sonora, and Chihuahua.
+Pogonomyrmex californicus is found in the United States in Arizona, California, New Mexico, Nevada, Texas and Utah and in the Mexican states of Baja California, Sinaloa, Sonora, and Chihuahua.